ProgressPlanner/aaa-option-optimizer/readme.txt

 2. Screenshot of the "All options" screen, showing you can browse all the options.

 == Changelog ==

+= 1.5.0 =

+* Prefix the Datatables script slug to avoid conflict with other plugins.

 = 1.4.0 =